 at the Detroit office

-This approach makes it possible to achieve the same ease of assigning a permission to a group of individuals as you might in RBAC, with the benefits of avoiding interdependence between permissions, being able to cleanly segment objects as well as subjects and being able to easily segment things other than people (such as device identifiers, IP address ranges, document classifications, etc.)
+This approach makes it possible to achieve the same ease of assigning a permission to a group of individuals as you might in RBAC, with the benefits of avoiding interdependence between permissions, being able to cleanly segment objects as well as subjects, and supporting specificity through permission contexts (such as user groups, device identifiers, IP address ranges, or document classifications).

 |Event-based Permission Design||State-based Permission Design|